fyx99/custom-llm-apps-best-practices/blog.md

 is_valid = evaluate_trace(actual_trace, expected_trace)
 print("Trace is valid:", is_valid)
 ```

-We can check if the actions taken by the LLM are correct or not.
-In this case the prepared example is not correct - the LLM used a wrong tool and wrong input for the tool.
+We can now check whether the actions taken by the LLM are correct or not.
+In this particular example, the agent’s response is incorrect — it used the wrong tool and provided the wrong input.

-This is a simple example - but in practice we can use this to evaluate the LLM's performance and correctness of the actions taken.
-Scaling the number of example prompts and expected traces allows us to evaluate the LLM's performance in a more robust way.
+While this is a simple case, the same approach can be applied in practice to systematically evaluate the LLM’s decision-making and the correctness of the actions it takes.
+By scaling the number of example prompts and expected traces, we can build a more robust and reliable benchmark for assessing the agent’s performance across different scenarios.

 ### Using evals to improve performance
 When speaking with developers, we often encounter concerns about the performance of custom LLM applications.
 While some individual prompts may work well, they often fail to address the breadth of use cases users present.
 To tackle this, you can adopt a continuous improvement cycle using the following general schema: